-- the intersection of Church Street and Route 30; - the intersection of Morse Hill Road and Route 30; - the intersection of Peace Street and Route 30; and - the intersection of Mad Tom Road and Route 7.
+- the intersection of Church Street and Route 30; - the intersection of Morse Hill Road and Route 30: - the intersection of Peace Street and Route 30; and - the intersection of Mad Tom Road and Route 7.

 As traffic increases in the area, hazardous situations at these intersections will also increase, and improvements will be required.
 Improvements may include the addition of left turn lanes, the installation of traffic signals, regrading for better visibility, or other measures designed to reduce the hazard.
 The Town and the State should, when possible, jointly study the situations and determine if, when, and what corrective measures are necessary.
-Work with the Agency of Transportation to implement the Bennington County Regional Commission to rapidly develop a traffic calming plan, designed with the use of a municipal planning grant for the intersection of Mad Tom Road and Route 7.
+Work with the Agency of Transportation to implement the traffic calming plan, designed with the use of a municipal planning grant for the intersection of Mad Tom Road and Route 7.